mwat56/krabbel/README.md

 	$_

-Sp you run it by calling it with the start URL to use, e.g.
+So you run it by calling it with the start URL to use, e.g.

 	./krabbel -url http://127.0.0.1:8080/